 The wind is blowing, the waves are crashing against the rocky shore, and I can’t help but think of the recent trip we took to Newfoundland: lots of wind and lots of crashing waves there.
 There was also lots of friendliness, lots of entertainment, lots of beauty and lots of hardship, and I couldn’t help but sense the latter had something to do with the former.

 Newfoundland has a long history of hardship, from the many, many family members lost at sea, to the small nation’s 700+ men killed or wounded in the World War I Battle of the Somme, to the resettled residents of the outports, to the closed cod fisheries.
 Islanders have learned from the rock they live on to let go of the small stuff.
 They’ve learned that the important stuff, the true stuff, the fundamental stuff of life itself will always endure.
+Our trip started in St. John’s, from where my husband and I picked up a rented RV.
+We came across rainbows and full moons, community dinner theatre and fine crafts, colourful boats and colourful people, and that was only day four.
+Next there were historical re-enactments and fine meals, fossils and fjords and by day seven, I was exhausted, overwhelmed by all the beauty.

 And then we discovered the village of Trinity and its surroundings.
 Its charms so captivated us we stayed and immersed ourselves in the treasures that unfolded before us: a Ragged Beauty boat trip, hidden coves, soaring eagles, moments of splendorous solitude, handcrafted gifts, and a concert by The Once in an intimate church setting.
 It was there I learned that beyond beauty, beyond grief, beyond every spent emotion, was magic!
 When we exhausted ourselves by fully feeling our feelings, when we allowed ourselves to be totally naked and humbled, all lives harmonized in a breathtaking chorus of joy – an ode that was truly magnificent.